YieldRay/dler/README.md

     /**
      * Optional file path where the downloaded file will be saved.
      * If not provided or if provided as a string ending with '/', the file name will be derived from
-     * the `Content-Disposition` header or the basename of the requested URL.
+     * the `Content-Disposition` header or the basename of the final (maybe redirected) requested URL.
      */
     filePath?: string;